wkumari/draft-wkumari-dnsop-extended-error/README.md

 3.14.
 Extended DNS Error Code 13 - Cached Error

-   The resolver has cached SERVFAIL for this query without additional information.
+   The resolver has cached SERVFAIL for this query.

 3.15.
 Extended DNS Error Code 14 - Not Ready

-   The server is unable to answer the query as it is not fully up and functional yet.
+   The server is unable to answer the query as it is not fully functional (yet).

+Kumari, et al.          Expires February 10, 2020               [Page 6]

+Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

 3.16.
 Extended DNS Error Code 15 - Blocked